 WebControl[TM] has a build-in clock functions that doing time keeping by using an atomic clock via the simple network timer protocol (SNTP).
 Configuration is required to set the correct time zone of the clock.
 When NTP is not available, WebControl[TM] will use its own crystal to maintain the clock accuracy.
 If NTP is available, only need to set the time zone in the clock page.
 If NTP is not available, please set your local clock in the clock page also.
 Without NTP, its internal clock may not as accurate.
-Firmware 3.2.9 and later supports DS2417 real time clock IC.
-Please reference to Maxim-IC web site for DS2417 and its PCB layout recommendation.
-To build an accurate real time clock, the crystal with exactly the part number listed in the Maxim-IC document is critical.
+Firmware 3.2.22 and later supports DS1307 I2C real time clock IC.
+This RTC module can be easily obtained from market places.